 Often delivered to young people, this presentation is collection of Ted’s experiences and lessons learned in his life from facing adversity to one’s character to owning one’s life and what occurs in it.
 In this fun and engaging presentation, we climb the “ladder of our success” one rung at a time--- from who we are and saying, “Yes!” to opportunities and taking responsibility for our actions and decisions.
 This presentation has many deep messages delivered in a fun way and has been created and delivered to countless young people to get them to think about who they are and where they are going.

 “Teachers as Leaders”

 We don’t often think of it as we go about our day-to-day tasks but we ourselves are a product--- a product that we are selling and showing others all the time.
-Key ingredients go into our “product”—from our competency, work ethic, attitude to our desire to strive and achieve.
+Key ingredients go into our “product”—from our competency, work ethic and attitude to our desire to strive and achieve.
 And from those ingredients, our product delivers value, benefit, relationships and most of all--- an experience.
-In this thought-provoking presentation, we think about the product we are delivering, how to keep that product “fresh and viable” as well as prevent our product from suffering.
+In this thought-provoking presentation, we think about the product we are delivering, how to keep that product “fresh and viable” as well as how to prevent our product from suffering.

 “Staying in the Game—10 Ways to Stay Motivated in your Fitness & Health”

 Motivation in our fitness can wane, but there are ways we overcome our daily obstacles.
 A fitness instructor and personal trainer, Ted discusses the fundamentals of staying in the game as they relate to your fitness and health.
 In addition, we’ll examine what holds us back, and the real and tangible ways to reach our fitness goals.
 Fun and practical, these are health and fitness tactics we can use today.
 Note: In combination with this topic, Ted has also taught a fitness class tailored to the abilities of the participants.